-Close your eyes and imagine a group of ten teenagers… Hard to keep reading with your eyes closed huh?
+Close your eyes and imagine a group of gen z and their tech… Hard to keep reading with your eyes closed, huh?

 First, Gen Z are mature, critical thinkers who have learned from the mistakes of the Millennials and take this seriously.
 In fact, this generation takes everything seriously.
 We always say… they are old heads on young shoulders.

 Second, they’re a generation who have shifted from seeing tech as novelty to tech as utility.
 They have never NOT known prolific wi-fi, memories in the cloud, online banking, ride-sharing apps, right-swiping and family Whatsapp groups.
 Tech is the only way they’ve known how to manage their day-to-day tasks, just as much as it’s how they connect and explore.

 This mature and utilitarian filter means the things that matter might look a little different than what we’ve come to expect from youth and technology.

 Here are 5 truths to keep in mind when thinking about Gen Z and tech.

 5 key considerations when it comes to Gen Z and tech.

 Gen Z has seen the impact that oversharing can have on reputations, mental health and not to mention your future.
 Rather than blindly posting everything, they’re keeping their lives a little closer to the vest.
 They know their online and offline identities are one and the same and treat what they put out there with a greater level of discernment.
 Unlike Millennials who assumed data was safe, Gen Edgers will assume no one is protecting their information, but themselves.

 The Rise of the Robots isn’t Scary, It’s Reality